eecs280staff/tutorials/docs/setup_caen.md

 <img src="images/caen005.excalidraw.png" width="768px" class="invert-colors-in-dark-mode" />

 ## Install
+Everyone who registers for an EECS class (like EECS 280) should receive a CAEN account automatically by the first day class.
+If you register after the first day of class, you should get your account within 24 hours of registration.

 ### `ssh` and `rsync`
 Make sure you have `ssh` and `rsync` installed.
 Your versions might be different.
 They are install by default on macOS and Windows/WSL users may have already followed [these instructions](setup_wsl.html#install-cli-tools).